Written by SmartSense | Food Safety, HACCP

 Public venues, like baseball fields or soccer stadiums, are in a difficult position to ensure food safety.
 Unlike restaurants, stadiums have an extraordinarily high amount of unique employees who handle a diverse set of food options for huge groups of people.
-The sheer number of people expecting a quick bite is concerning, coupled with the staffing requirements to meet demands and you run into foodborne illness disasters – which should come to no surprise, seeing that foodborne incidents are all too common in locations who have the benefit of simpler food safety strategies.
+The sheer number of people expecting a quick bite is concerning, coupled with the staffing requirements to meet demands and you run into foodborne illness disasters – which should come to no surprise, seeing that foodborne incidents are all too common in locations who have the benefit of simpler food safety management systems (FSMS).

 Venues often employ temporary workers in order to accommodate a large number of customers, which further complicates the issue.
 Proper training is key to preventing the spread of disease.
 The Food and Drug Administration (FDA) recently identified employee handwashing as one of the two food safety behaviors needing the most improvement.
 This simple task, along with other more complicated tasks, is overlooked and disregarded.
 Foodservice organizations of any size or experience will have more difficulty with training larger groups of people, plain and simple.